abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Sets
 ===

+Ready, *set*, begin... (you don't know how hard I tried to resist to making that pun).

-Let's begin our inquiry by looking at the basic theory of sets.
+We begin our inquiry with the theory of sets.
 Set theory and category theory share many similarities.
 We can view category theory as a *generalization* of set theory.
 That is, it's meant to describe the same thing as set theory (everything?), but to do it in a more abstract manner, one that is more versatile and (hopefully) simpler.

-In other words, sets are an *example of a category* (the *proto-example*, we might say), and it is useful to have examples.
+Also, sets are an *example of a category* (the *proto-example*, we might say), and it is useful to have examples.

 What is an Abstract Theory
 ===